victorsferreira/soneto/README.md

 The `installModule` method receives both the name of the module as the first parameter and a callback function used to install the module.
 The Soneto instance `$soneto` will be sent when the callback function is invoked.
 Anything that is returned by the callback function will be stored in the Soneto instance and can be retrieved with `Soneto::module($name)`.

 ##### Installing a module
-To install a module, just place the module folder in */modules* and add the name of the module to the `$modules` array in */config/modules*.
+To install a module, just place the module folder in */modules* and add the name of the module to the `modules` key in the */application.json*.

 ```php
 $modules = ['router'];